-VALUE DESCRIPTION

-CoverLetter A letter accompanying another print product.

-EndSheet Endsheet for hard cover books.

-Envelope
+VALUE DESCRIPTION EndSheet A glued sheet that spans and attaches BookBlock to BookCase, in both front and back of a hard-cover book, (printed or not).
+Envelope A folded paper container, with sealable flap, that encloses and protects a document or contents.
 FlatBox A folded and glued blank (not opened).
 Output from a box folder-gluer.
 FlatWork Non-bound, non-folded products or products that only have packaging folds.

-FrontCover
+FrontCover The first page or sheet of a soft-cover book or magazine, commonly a heavier media.
 Insert A product part intended to be inserted into a print product.
 Jacket Hard cover case jacket.

-Label
+Label A piece of paper or plastic that is attached to an object in order to give information about it.
 Leaflet A single unfolded sheet.

-Letter

-Мар

-Media Unprinted media.
+Letter A written or printed communication addressed to a person or organization and usually transmitted by mail or messenger. Мар A drawing/representation of a particular area such as a city, or a continent, showing its main features, as they would appear if viewed from above.
+Media Unprinted media, the substrate (usually paper) on which an image will be printed.
 Newspaper A newspaper-product.
 Notebook A book or block with a set of identical or similar pages, e.g. a writing tablet, where all page fronts have identical content, and all page backs have identical content.
 Pallet Loaded pallet of boxes, cartons or Component resources.

-Postcard

-Poster

-Proof Any kind of proof that visualizes the intended output of a print process.
+Postcard A card designed for sending a message by mail without an envelope.
+Poster A large printed picture.
+Proof A representation that visualizes the intended output of page assembly, or the printing process.
 Proof SHOULD NOT be specified for a product as defined in • Section 4.1.1 Product.
 ResponseCard A self mailer to respond to an offer.

-Section
+Section Main division of a book, such as a chapter, typically with a name or number.
 SelfMailer A document to be sent via the post without an additional envelope.

-Spine The binding spine of a hard cover book.
+Spine The bound edge of a book.
+Also, the portion of the cover that connects the front and back cover, wrapping the binding edge.
 Stack Stacked Component.
 WrapAroundCover A single cover sheet containing the front cover, spine and back cover.